⚡ Quick answer

 +

-Japanese cars flow to auction for several structural reasons: the shaken inspection system makes it economically rational to sell ageing vehicles rather than pay for expensive biennial inspections; Japanese dealerships cannot sell competing brands, so trade-ins go to auction; Japan has one of the world's highest new car purchase rates creating constant trade-in supply; and fleet companies regularly auction vehicles at contract end.
-Together these factors create continuous high-volume supply entering the formal auction system.
+Japanese cars flow to auction for six structural reasons: the shaken inspection system makes it economically rational to sell ageing vehicles rather than pay escalating biennial costs; Japanese dealerships cannot sell competing brands so all trade-ins go to auction; Japan has a very high new car purchase rate; fleet and lease companies auction vehicles at contract end; dealers use auction for stock management; and export demand provides permanent auction participation.
+Together these create 7+ million vehicles per year entering the formal system.

 How many cars does Japan auction each year?